 In my research, I apply user-centered design principles to design, implement, and deploy ubiquitous computing systems, specifically in the following application areas:

-Technological developments in ubiquitous sensing, data source integration, and machine-learning offer new opportunities for patient care.
-Technologies provide the means to continuously measure individuals’ behaviours and health state to support the achievement of behavioural goals.
-This research strand focuses on the development of monitoring technologies and conversational interfaces that help instil and sustain healthy behaviours.
-In this context, we have recently established a joint PhD graduate program between the Berlin University Alliance and the University of Melbourne.
+Technological developments in ubiquitous sensing, data source integration, and machine learning offer new opportunities for patient care.
+Technologies provide the means to continuously measure individuals’ behaviours and health states to support the achievement of behavioural goals.
+This research strand, currently co-funded by an NHMRC Ideas Grant ($800k USD), focuses on the development of monitoring technologies and conversational interfaces that help instil and sustain healthy behaviours.
+Novel sensors are developed using thermal cameras to monitor hand hygiene quality and near-infrared spectroscopy to detect pill and infusion content.
+By devising a trigger mechanism using inaudible audio to trigger Google Home apps, the off-the-shelf voice assistant becomes proactive.
+Additional sensors are used to detect opportune moments to engage patients in their homes based on their proximity, vitals, and privacy settings and are used to collect patients’ self-assessments throughout the day.
+Smart monitoring paired with a direct intervention line to caretakers can help patients manage their chronic diseases and keep them out of the hospital longer.
+We recently established a joint PhD graduate program between the Berlin University Alliance and the University of Melbourne with $205k USD in funding for a collaboration between the computer and behaviour science.

-I am always looking for ambitious PhD students interested in these areas.
+I am always looking for ambitious PhD students interested in any of these areas.
 If they strike your interest and you are excited about working in Australia and/or Germany, do reach out!

 Current Project Funding